 Arm A-profile Privileged Firmware

 The A-class Arm® architecture defines the Exception Level (EL) and Security State [A-profile] concepts.
-The different exception levels and security states have a trust/privilege relationship.
+The different exception levels and security states have a trust/privilege relationship, as shown in Figure 2.

 Firmware executing in the Secure state can map and access pages that belong to the Host OS (Non-secure EL2 or EL1).